Jingyi-Luo/Data_Visualization_for_Features_Comparison_Using_D3.js/README.md

 # Data Visualization for Features Comparison Using JavaScript Library D3.js

-The HTML file is developed using the JavaScript library D3.js to dynamically show and compare the features between two groups of patients using the top-2 principle components (PCs).
+The HTML file is developed in Brackets using the JavaScript library D3.js to dynamically show and compare the features between two groups of patients using the top-2 principle components (PCs).
 The interactive interfaces helps view and compare data in a easy and meaningful ways by clicking dots directly, dragging slider, clicking buttons, choosing subgroup through drop-down list.
 The visualization helps on feature engineering and selection.

 ## Visualization and Description